1011010010100010/jm-castle-warehouse/run/how-to.md

 ## Create directory and copy files

-The files in the "win" folder assume, that you have created a directory "c:/castle-live".
+The files in the "win" folder (within pm2 and servivce) assume, that you have created a directory "c:/castle-live".
 If you use a different directory, you have to exchange "c:/castle-live" with your directory.

 The files also assume, that